VIKASMDEV/llam3-LLM-for-baja-fin-HackrRx/README.md

-# Document Analysis RAG API
+# LLM Document Processing System

 This repository contains the source code for a Retrieval-Augmented Generation (RAG) API built for the HackRx competition.
 The application processes PDF documents from a URL, indexes their content, and answers user questions based on the information contained within the document.